Another booster? A vaccine for omicron? Here's what could be next for COVID vaccines

 "There is a certain diminishing return by giving the same vaccine over and over," Marks says.
 "We have had enough evolution of this virus that it would make sense to want to try to cover some of the genetic diversity that has been introduced into the mix."

-That's how the flu vaccine is formulated each year, though that virus is more predictable than SARS-CoV2.
+That's how the flu vaccine is formulated each year, though the influenza virus is more predictable than SARS-CoV-2, the coronavirus that causes the disease COVID-19.

 Another question is how often people will have to keep getting vaccinated moving forward.